 - People and Environment should be prepared from Class 10th as well

-- Information and Communication Technology and Higher Education System should be given sufficient time as both are material-heavy
+- Information and Communication Technology and the Higher Education System should be given sufficient time as both are material-heavy

 - Prepare Information and Communication Technology and Higher Education System from books specified for UGC NET